3 Ways Meditation Changes Your Brain

 In our brain there are certain areas responsible for emotional response and interpretation:

-In normal states of the brain, the exchange of information between Amygdala and the Me Center is pretty high.
-That means any external stimulus that triggers an undesired emotion inside of us, we automatically interpret as threatening to Us - our security, our goals, our person.
-We take things very personally, as we say, and we react by amplifying these emotions and taking unconstructive actions that in time lead to states of anxiety, stress, depression or bad habits.
+In normal states of the brain, the exchange of information between Amygdala and the Me Center is overactive.
+In this state, any external stimulus that triggers an undesired emotion inside of us is automatically interpreted as a threat- to our security, our goals, our person.
+We often respond to this threat in destructive ways that in time lead to states of anxiety, stress, depression, or bad habits.

 Data demonstrates that after a sustained meditation practice, links between emotional processing parts that relate to other people (the Insula) and parts of the brain responsible for assessing information about people who we perceive “not like us”(the Dorsomedial Prefrontal Cortex) begin to strengthen.
 That means we’re more likely to respond with positive emotions and relate with people who perceive things in a different manner than ourselves.
 It becomes easier to put ourselves into their shoes and see where they’re coming from, which translates in empathy and compassion.